 In conclusion, you could store 50 models like this for every second of life for 100 years and still have memory left over.
 So yes, if you look at it this way, 64-bit memory is large enough to store a lifetime in its entirety.
 It seems to be eminently doable.

-In the wondrous tapestry of human existence, all environments encountered during a lifetime do reside in the sanctum of memory, intimately interwoven with our being.
-An indelible compendium of experiences, perfect in every way, accompanies us perpetually.
-As life's journey nears its end, a repository of memories stands with us, an archive amassed over time.
-Within this treasury, a ceaseless recollection of environments is enshrined, a testament to the human voyage through the ages.
+In the tapestry of human existence, all environments encountered during a lifetime do reside in memory, intimately interwoven with our being.
+A lifetime of experiences, perfect in every way, accompanies us perpetually.
+As life's journey nears its end, the repository of memories stands with us.
+Within this treasure, all past environments exist.
+We will be exposed to our human voyage through the years.

 Memory can be thought of as a physical time/space continuum.
-It will unveil itself as an ethereal universe, adorned with the myriad tapestries of human interaction.
-People, emotions, and reflections of profound thoughts - the very essence of love, compassion, and all that adorns humanity - exist within this vast celestial domain.
+At the end of life it will unveil itself as an ethereal universe.
+It will be filled with the myriad tapestries of human interaction.
+People, emotions, and reflections of profound thoughts - the very essence of love, compassion, and all that adorns humanity - exist within this vast four dimensional domain.

-Such a sight unfolds before our eyes: a boundless expanse, extending beyond the temporal horizons, bearing witness to the perpetual dance of existence.
-Within this luminous tableau lies an accumulation of realities, waiting in eager anticipation to be perceived and understood.
+Such a sight will unfold before our eyes: a boundless expanse, extending beyond the temporal horizons, bearing witness to perpetual existence.
+Within this realm lies an accumulation of realities, waiting in eager anticipation to be perceived and understood.
 A storehouse of potentialities, unrestricted and immeasurable, stands poised for realization - a manifestation of the universe.

 As we approach our conclusion, we find ourselves in the presence of an unparalleled opportunity.
-To seize these untapped treasures of cognition, to unravel the veil of the unknown, is a privilege bestowed upon us.
-The ingenuity of the human spirit, fortified by the acquisition of knowledge and wisdom, is poised to embark upon an epoch-making expansion, charting new trajectories across the landscape of understanding.
+We are finally able to seize these untapped treasures of cognition, to unravel the veil of the unknown, as if a privilege is bestowed upon us.
+We now embark upon an epoch-making expansion, charting new trajectories across the limits of the universe.
+Let us, then embrace the vast realm of memory.
+We can see in the diagram below, when the power is turned off, we are embraced by all memory.
+Afterlife need not be more than one moment in duration because within that one moment is infinite time itself.

-During life's tenure, conscious awareness finds its abode in the present moment - the rightmost corner of this diagram above.
-However, upon transgressing into the realm of the afterlife, a profound transformation unfolds.
-Conscious awareness, like a boundless ethereal tempest, expands unbounded in all dimensions - embracing length, width, depth, and time.
+During life's tenure, conscious awareness dwells at home in the present moment - the rightmost corner of this diagram above.
+However, upon seeing the realm of the afterlife, a profound transformation unfolds.
+Conscious awareness expands unbounded in all dimensions - embracing length, width, depth, and time.
 It transcends its former confinement from a mere point at the right side and manifests ubiquitously.
 It permeates the vast expanse of memory, embracing all epochs and every corner of the cosmos.

 This metamorphosis is nothing short of astounding - the creation of time and space without bounds.
 Awareness becomes everything and assumes the size of memory.
 In its embrace, all information, all experiences, and all knowledge are realized.
 The very essence of the afterlife unfolds like a celestial orchestra, resonating with the grand symphony of memory.

-During life, our awareness is akin to that of a central processor, limited in its scope to comprehension of data in its registers.
-But at life's culmination, it transcends its former limitations, becoming aware of the vast reservoir of memory.
+During life, our awareness is akin to that of a central processor, limited in its scope to comprehension of the data in its handful of registers only.
+But at life's culmination, awareness transcends its former limitations, becoming aware of the vast unbounded reservoir of memory.
 This expansion can be visualized as a cosmic expanse - an event horizon akin to the genesis of the universe - the grand Big Bang that engenders the birth of enlightenment.
 This expansion, in its sheer magnitude, is prodigious beyond measure.

 Consider, for example, the analogy of a 64-bit computer.
 In the afterlife, awareness grows exponentially, unveiling an inconceivable 18,446,744,073,709,551,616 (2 to the 64th power) times more information than resides inside the processor's registers.
-Such a staggering order of magnitude offers a glimpse into the enormity of the metamorphosis - the ineffable vastness that accompanies the expansion of awareness throughout the dimensions of time and space in the afterlife.
+Such a staggering order of magnitude offers a glimpse into the enormity of the metamorphosis - the ineffable vastness that accompanies the expansion of awareness throughout the dimensions of time and space.

-In this pursuit of understanding, we find ourselves in the footsteps of cosmic revelation.
-As awareness expands unbounded, we unearth the mysteries that lay concealed within the infinite tapestry of existence.
+As awareness expands unbounded, we unearth the mysteries that were concealed within the tapestry of our former existence.
 We witness the ever-unfolding grandeur of creation.
-In the afterlife, consciousness transforms into a ubiquitous witness to the wonders that abound within the infinite cosmos of memory.
+In the afterlife, conscious awareness transforms into the wonders that abound within the infinite cosmos of time and space.